-There are no guidelines regarding the maximum number of eggs for babies.
+There are no guidelines regarding the maximum number of eggs for babies and children.
 So, one a day is perfectly fine.
 But remember variety is critical.
 So if you’re serving eggs daily try to change up how you serve them.

 Eggs and food poisoning

 So, there’s no rule about how many eggs to include per day.
 You decide how often you want to serve eggs during the week, and what way you want to serve them.
-Don’t limit them to your baby’s favourite type.
+Don’t limit them to your child’s favourite type.
 Parent provides.
-After that, it’s up to your baby to either eat them or not!
+After that, it’s up to your child to either eat them or not!
 Child decides.